-Citrus Lemons Lemon demand is increasing.
-Supplies remain steady.
+Citrus Lemons Lemon demand is increasing and is exceeding supplies on 140's and larger.
 Oranges Late navels are expected to continue into mid July this year.
 Sizing in running to 56's/72's/88's with limited numbers on small sizes.
 The quality continues to be good and eats great.
 Valencia oranges are in good supplies; peak sizes are 88's/113's/138's.
 Sugar levels are running good.